Most cultures have this feeling, particularly among the elderly. If anything, Americans tend to reject it more than most

-Note that it is thoroughly justified in the case of the Model M Keyboard (and the even older and more over-engineered Model F), the old popular keyboard were made with spring and individual switch for each key, they were heavy, durable as hell and literally are solid enough to bash someone's head over while remaining functional afterwards, not surprisingly these keyboards can survive IMMENSE amount of abuse and can last decades of typing by the most prolific typist without losing effectiveness.
-Fast forward to modern day however where keyboards are made of the much cheaper but unfortunately much more fragile membrane, where keyboards can fall apart or loses tactile feedback in less than a year of heavy use.
-Ironically today, there's a very strong trend to return to these old type mechanical keyboards (though not the spring types) in the gaming community, taking advantage of their inherent durability to endure the massive abuse.
+- Note that it is thoroughly justified in the case of the Model M Keyboard (and the even older and more over-engineered Model F), the old popular keyboard that was made with springs and individual switches for each key; they were heavy, durable as hell and are literally solid enough to bash over someone's head while remaining functional afterwards.
+Not surprisingly, these keyboards can survive an immense amount of abuse and can last decades of typing by the most prolific typist without losing effectiveness.
+Fast forward to modern day however, where keyboards are made of the much cheaper but unfortunately much more fragile membrane, which can fall apart or lose tactile feedback in less than a year of heavy use.
+Ironically, there's a very strong trend to return to these old type mechanical keyboards (though not the spring types) in the gaming community, taking advantage of their inherent durability to endure the massive abuse.
 Several manufacturers that cater to gamers have produced their own modern take on mechanical keyboards for the sake of feedback and rapid key presses.
 This can be a double-edged sword, as keyboards in this style can suffer in ergonomics and potentially raise stress on the hands.

 Stephen: They make 'em like that any more, Jon - they just do.